-In the 2018/19 season, Mr. Owens returned to Lyric Opera of Chicago making his role debut as the Wanderer in David Pountney’s new production of Siegfried.
-He also starred as Porgy in James Robinson’s new production of Porgy and Bess at the Dutch National Opera and made his role debut as Hagen in Götterdämmerung at the Metropolitan Opera conducted by Philippe Jordan.
-Concert appearances included the world premiere of David Lang’s prisoner of the state at the New York Philharmonic conducted by Jaap van Zweden, the King in Aïda at the Chicago Symphony Orchestra conducted by Riccardo Muti, Verdi’s Requiem with the Minnesota Orchestra, and Mozart’s Requiem with Music of the Baroque.
-Mr. Owens also embarked on a multi-city recital tour with tenor Lawrence Brownlee.
+In the 2018/19 season, Mr. Owens returned to Lyric Opera of Chicago to make his role debut as the Wanderer in David Pountney’s new production of Siegfried.
+He also sang Porgy in James Robinson’s new production of Porgy and Bess at Dutch National Opera and made his role debut as Hagen in Götterdämmerung at the Metropolitan Opera, conducted by Philippe Jordan.
+Concert appearances included the world premiere of David Lang’s prisoner of the state with the New York Philharmonic, conducted by Jaap van Zweden, the King in Aïda with the Chicago Symphony Orchestra, conducted by Riccardo Muti, Verdi’s Messa da Requiem with the Minnesota Orchestra, and Mozart’s Requiem with Music of the Baroque.
+Mr. Owens also embarked on multi-city recital tour alongside tenor Lawrence Brownlee.

-He has been recognized with multiple honors, including Musical America’s 2017 “Vocalist of the Year” award, 2003 Marian Anderson Award, a 1999 ARIA award, second prize in the Plácido Domingo Operalia Competition, the Metropolitan Opera National Council Auditions, and the Luciano Pavarotti International Voice Competition.
+He has been recognized with multiple honors, including the Musical America’s 2017 “Vocalist of the Year” award, 2003 Marian Anderson Award, a 1999 ARIA award, and second prize at Operalia, as well as at the Metropolitan Opera National Council Auditions and Luciano Pavarotti International Voice Competition.
 In 2017, the Glimmerglass Festival appointed him as its Artistic Advisor.

 A native of Philadelphia, Mr. Owens began his musical training as a pianist at the age of six, followed by formal oboe study at age eleven under Lloyd Shorter of the Delaware Symphony and Louis Rosenblatt of the Philadelphia Orchestra.
 He studied voice while an undergraduate at Temple University, and then as a graduate student at the Curtis Institute of Music.
 He currently studies with Armen Boyajian.
 He serves on the Board of Trustees of both the National Foundation for Advancement in the Arts and Astral Artistic Services.
 Starting in 2019, Mr. Owens became the co-chair of the Curtis Institute’s opera department.